SarahZimmermann-Schmutzler/v-server-setup/README.md

 #### Set the Alternate Page as Homepage

 Requests without a port specification land on port 80 (http) by default.
-This is where the nginx standard page is currently displayed.
-To display the **alternative page as the homepage**, a redirect can be set up in the server block on port 80, which **automatically forwards requests to port 8081**.
+This is where the Nginx standard page is currently displayed.
+To display the **alternative page as the homepage**, a redirect can be set up in the server block on port 80, which **automatically forwards requests to port 8081**:

-1. Modify the **`default config` file**.
+1. **Modify the default configuration file** under `/etc/nginx/sites-enabled/default`:

     ```nginx
     server {